Analysis of the primal-dual central path for nonlinear semidefinite optimization without the nondegeneracy condition

 \ARTICLEAUTHORS{ \AUTHOR{Takayuki Okuno} \AFF{ Faculty of Science and Technology Department of Science and Technology, Seikei University, 3-3-1, Kita, Kichijoji, Musashino, Tokyo, 180-8633, Japan \\ Center for Advanced Intelligence Project, RIKEN, Nihonbashi 1-chome Mitsui Building, 15th floor, 1-4-1 Nihonbashi, Chuo-ku, Tokyo 103-0027, Japan, \EMAIL{takayuki-okuno@st.seikei.ac.jp}, \URL{}} }

 \ABSTRACT{ We study properties of the central path underlying a nonlinear semidefinite optimization problem, called NSDP for short.
 The latest radical work on this topic was contributed by Yamashita and Yabe (2012): they proved that the Jacobian of a certain equation-system derived from the Karush-Kuhn-Tucker (KKT) conditions of the NSDP is nonsingular at a KKT point under the second-order sufficient condition (SOSC), the strict complementarity condition (SC), and the nondegeneracy condition (NC).
 This yields uniqueness and existence of the central path through the implicit function theorem.

-In this paper, we consider the following three assumptions on a KKT point: the strong SOSC, the SC, and the Mangasarian-Fromovitz constraint qualification.
+In this paper, we consider the following three assumptions on a KKT point: the \tred{enhanced} SOSC, the SC, and the Mangasarian-Fromovitz constraint qualification.
 Under the absence of the NC, the Lagrange multiplier set is not necessarily a singleton and the nonsingularity of the above-mentioned Jacobian is no longer valid.
 Nonetheless, we establish that the central path exists uniquely, and moreover prove that the dual component of the path converges to the so-called analytic center of the Lagrange multiplier set.
 As another notable result, we clarify a region around the central path where Newton's equations relevant to primal-dual interior point methods are uniquely solvable. }

 \KEYWORDS{ nonlinear semidefinite optimization, primal-dual interior-point method, central path, nondegeneracy condition }